microsoft/microsoft-ui-xaml/specs/AnimatedVisualPlayer Spec.md

 Setting the `CacheMode` to `Always` when the mouse enters the control will ensure that the animation objects are preloaded so that the animation may start immediately when it needs to play.

+If your player is does not have any animations to play and `CacheMode` is set to `Always`, the player will instantiate all animations immediately and play what was instantiated.

 ```c#
 private void Player_PointerEntered(object sender, PointerRoutedEventArgs e)
 {